mubashiralisiddiqui/helloworld/mark.md

 git commit
 git branch
 ```

-*the easy way is to learn all this command is practice
+_the easy way is to learn all this command is practice
-*keep work hard
+_keep work hard
-*work hard is the key to success
+-work hard is the key to success